 Before you start any research, big or small, you need to be clear on your 5 W's and one H.

 By answering these questions you're already starting to frame your research and ensure that you'll get the most from any time you invest in it.
 Treat it as you would any other project:

-If that seems like overkill (and it’s ok to admit that it might be, especially if the plan is to start small) then you can still keep your research activity meaningful, and purposeful research statements can help with this.
+If that seems like overkill (and it's ok to admit that it might be, especially if the plan is to start small) then you can still keep your research activity meaningful, and writing user stories can help with this.